Doğan-class fast attack craft

 The Doğan class is one of the fast attack craft / missile boat classes of the Turkish Navy.

-Designed by Lürssen Werft in Germany, these ships are almost identical with the Yıldız and Rüzgar classes, having the same hull, machinery and weapons.
+Designed by Lürssen Werft in Germany, these ships are almost identical to the Yıldız and Rüzgar classes, having the same hull, machinery, and weapons.
 They were fitted with LIOD Mk.2 electro-optical fire control and TACTICOS command control systems during their mid-life modernization program.

-TCG Doğan was built in Germany, other ships of the class were built in Turkey.
+TCG Doğan was built in Germany, and the other ships of the class were built in Turkey.
+TCG Marti was removed from the Turkish Naval Forces Command inventory in 2022.